 - Description of who will pay for ongoing consumables (N.B. this does not form part of the studentship provision).

 - Whether there is an opportunity for the student to present their work during or at the end of the project.

 This refers to the student’s academic performance and their capability to carry out the project proposed.
 Key points to note or incorporate into the application include:

-- A Level results and details of marks so far achieved on the degree course, e.g. a Grade % for each module studied on the course.
+- Pre-University qualifications and details of marks so far achieved on the degree course, e.g. a Grade % for each module studied on the course.
 Ranking within the year would be useful.

+- Students must have performance at the level of an Upper Second Class Honours or better.
 (N.B.
-Students with a low A-level score will still be acknowledged if they have done well in their university course, but applicants who are only likely to achieve a 2ii (whatever their A-level score) will generally not to favoured).
+Students with a low result in their pre-University qualifications will still be eligible to apply for a studentship if they have done well in their university course, but applicants who are only likely to achieve a 2ii (whatever their pre-University qualifications) will generally not be favoured).

 The student should indicate: